adhidhionk/lspeed/README.md

   </h3>
 </div>

-**REQUIRES ROOT!!!**

-**What is L Speed:**
+## Introduction
-- L Speed is a modification that combines tweaks inside an intuitive module, Its goal is to improve overall performance, reduce significant lags, extend battery life and improve your experience on Android.
+L Speed is a modification that combines tweaks inside an intuitive module who aims to improve kernel with optimal parameter changes for the widest range of devices.
+It's goal is to improve overall performance, reduce significant lags, extend battery life and improve your experience on Android.
 Fully customizable module with prebuit manager.
+When we talk about the performances it'll improve your gaming experience (for example PUBG, Garena Free-fire, and bunch of others), otherside there is battery profile who aims to increase your Screen on time and idle time with minimal performance loss.
+If you are unsure, simple use the balance profile which is a perfect balance between those two.
+It's very simple to use, everything is well explained in the manager it self, every option have a info button beside it.
 The mod will and should work on any device that meets its minimum requirement.
-You only need a rooted Android device to function properly.
+You only need a rooted Android device and proper installed busybox to function properly.

 <div align="center">
 **Module with prebuilt manager**